Lazy eye, or Amblyopia, is a condition that causes poor vision ( visual acuity), usually in one eye. It affects about 3 out of every 100.

-Lazy eye develops because of abnormal visual experience early in life ( critical period of the first 7-8 years of life) that changes the nerve pathways between a thin layer of tissue (retina) at the back of the eye and the brain.
+Lazy eye develops because of abnormal visual experience early in life (the critical period of the first 7-8 years of life) that changes the nerve pathways between a thin layer of tissue (retina) at the back of the eye and the brain.
 The weaker eye receives fewer visual signals.
-Eventually, the eyes' ability to work together decreases and the brain suppresses or ignores input from the weaker eye.
+Eventually, the eyes’ ability to work together decreases and the brain suppresses or ignores input from the weaker eye.

-Anything that blurs a child's vision or causes the eyes to cross or turn out can result in a lazy eye.
+Anything that blurs a child’s vision or causes the eyes to cross or turn out can result in a lazy eye.
 Because of this blurry vision, the brain has suppressed (or turned off) the information in one eye.
-This negatively impacts the development of clear vision.
+This negatively impacts the development of a clear vision.